Doctor Who is back! And Happy Easter to those who celebrate it!

 The show follows the trademark Moffat Style.
 It starts super slow- The Doctor is an eccentric professor; Bill is a canteen (cafeteria) worker who “audits” his classes and smiles when she’s confused (Yes.
 Her name is Bill.
 She’s a lesbian, see, so of course she needs a masculine name).

-Of course, it wouldn’t be a Moffat-run show without a joke about fat women, but at least we get that out of the way quickly.
+Of course, it wouldn’t be a Moffat-run show without a joke about fat women, but at least we get that out of the way early.

 I’m being a little hard on the gay-character thing.
 To be fair, after the opening it isn’t a big deal anymore, and the show treats her like a normal character with a love interest that’s a woman.
 That’s all any of us ask.

-So we putter along for a good 10/15 minutes.
-There’s a super sweet scene where the Doctor finds out she has no pictures of her dead mother, so he goes back in time (presumably) and procures some for her.
+We putter along for a good 10/15 minutes.
+There’s a super sweet scene where the Doctor finds out she has no pictures of her dead mother, so he goes back in time and procures some for her.